jfangwang/Broadview/README.md

 We need to ask ourselves what does the GEO tracker do other than looks very cool.

 Design wise I want to give the subtle feeling that you are in some kinda of Justice League Spaceship and there are three monitors infront of you.
 You are commanding this HUD to give oyu information about the current dituation of your finances.
 This app is not to teach people.
 This app is to allow people to make their own educated decisions.

+# Excess Ideas
+ along with a Geo Tracker that shows where most of your expendeture is occuring ___I dont know the point of the geo tracker what about figuring up a method to assess the financial health of someone based on factors kinda like mobalytics___